Saturday, 24 February 2024

 The Story of Erice Sylvester Connors

-*Common Ancestors: Thomas Edgar Connors and Susannah (Susan) Fullagar Hukins
+Our Common Ancestors are: Thomas Edgar Connors and Susannah (Susan) Fullagar Hukins

 • Erice was born on the 24th of January 1892 at the family farm named 'Far Meadow' outside Berry, in the Shoalhaven Region of New South Wales.
 The birthplace is recorded as Meroo, as that was the nearest small town to the family farm.